 - where we suspect that fraud or unlawful activity has been, is being, or may be engaged in

-We may preserve the content of any feedback form, information request form, email, or other electronic message that we receive.
+We may preserve the content of any form, email or other electronic message that we receive.
 Any personal information contained in that message will only be used or disclosed in ways set out in this website privacy statement.
 We will not use your information to add you to a mailing list without your consent.

 Statistics generated from @SACvic Twitter activity and tweets addressed to @SACvic may be quoted by the Sentencing Advisory Council in our reports.
 Please refer to our Twitter Policy.

 This website privacy statement does not extend beyond this website.
 When following links to other sites from this website, we recommend that you read the privacy statement of that site to familiarise yourself with its privacy practices.

 This website's web server automatically records non-personal clickstream data.
 To the extent that any clickstream data could make you identifiable, we will not attempt to identify you from clickstream data unless required by law or to investigate suspected improper activity in relation to the website or to assist in law enforcement.